ROEGEN-RECSYS2024/roegen-recsys2024.github.io/README.md

 The goal is to bring together industry and academia researchers working on applied research problems in the Recommender System space, fostering knowledge sharing and creating a discussion that paves the way to societally beneficial exploitation of this technology.

+### Submission Guidelines for the Workshop

+We welcome submissions in the form of full papers, short papers, and extended abstracts that address any of the listed topics or related areas.
+Submissions should clearly articulate the contribution to the field, methodology, results, and implications for the design, implementation, or understanding of LLMs and Generative models in recommender systems.
+Submissions must be anonymized and adhere to the specified formatting guidelines, which will be provided on the workshop website.
+The submission site is EasyChair RecSys 2024.

+- **Full Papers** (up to 8 pages, excluding references): Detailed studies, theoretical analyses, or extensive reviews of specific aspects of LLMs and Generative models in recommender systems.
+- **Short Papers** (up to 4 pages, excluding references): Preliminary findings, innovative concepts, or case studies on the application of LLMs and Generative models in recommender systems.
+- **Extended Abstracts** (2-3 pages, excluding references): Proposals for discussions, work-in-progress, or initial insights into the application of LLMs and Generative models in recommender systems.

+All papers will undergo a rigorous double-blind peer review process, focusing on relevance, originality, technical quality, and overall contribution to the field.
+Acceptance will be based on these criteria.
+Accepted papers will be presented at the workshop and included in the proceedings, and will be published in CEUR Workshop Proceedings.
+All papers will undergo the same review process and review period.
+Paper submissions must conform to the double-blind review policy.
+All papers will be peer-reviewed by experts in the field.
+Acceptance will be based on relevance to the workshop, scientific novelty, and technical quality.
+High-quality submissions will be recommended for a **special issue** in **ACM TORS** on using generative models for recommendation.

 ## Important Dates